-Mini-budget 2022: 6 key things your agency needs to know
+Update to the mini-budget 2022: What your letting agency needs to know

-He also announced that "increase the value of the property on which first-time buyers can claim relief, from £500,000 to £625,000."
-This means that, overall, an additional 200,000 people will not pay stamp duty on their housing purchases.
+This will "increase the value of the property on which first-time buyers can claim relief, from £500,000 to £625,000."
+Overall, an additional 200,000 people will not pay stamp duty on their housing purchases.

-The government has announced that it will increase sales of surplus government land to build new homes.
+The government will increase sales of surplus government land to build new homes.
 On top of this, it plans to streamline the planning system and its processes, bringing forward a new bill to "unpick" the EU laws that "constrain growth".

 “Cuts to stamp duty will get the housing market moving and support first-time buyers to put down roots," says Kwarteng.
 "New Investment Zones will bring business investment and release land for new homes in communities across the country."

 National Insurance payments were increased in April 2022 by 1.25%.
 This would have been reversed in April 2023, replaced by a health and Social Care Levy.
 It will now be reversed earlier than planned, on 6 November 2022, and the levy will be cancelled.

 This is expected to save individuals an extra £330 on average next year, while 920,000 businesses will save £10,000 on average in 2023, including estate and letting agents.